CaesarNeRF: Calibrated Semantic Representation for Few-shot Generalizable Neural Rendering: Abstract

 \section{Abstract}

-\blfootnote{$^*$Equal contribution.\qquad \qquad $^\dagger$Corresponding author.} Generalizability and few-shot learning are key challenges in Neural Radiance Fields (NeRF), often due to the lack of a holistic understanding in pixel-level rendering.
+Generalizability and few-shot learning are key challenges in Neural Radiance Fields (NeRF), often due to the lack of a holistic understanding in pixel-level rendering.
 We introduce CaesarNeRF, an end-to-end approach that leverages scene-level \textbf{CA}librat\textbf{E}d \textbf{S}em\textbf{A}ntic \textbf{R}epresentation along with pixel-level representations to advance few-shot, generalizable neural rendering, facilitating a holistic understanding without compromising high-quality details.
 CaesarNeRF explicitly models pose differences of reference views to combine scene-level semantic representations, providing a calibrated holistic understanding.
 This calibration process aligns various viewpoints with precise location and is further enhanced by sequential refinement to capture varying details.
-Extensive experiments on public datasets, including LLFF, Shiny, mip-NeRF 360, and MVImgNet, show that CaesarNeRF delivers state-of-the-art performance across varying numbers of reference views, proving effective even with a single reference image.
-The project page of this work can be found \href{https://haidongz-usc.github.io/project/caesarnerf}{here}.
+Extensive experiments on public datasets, including LLFF, Shiny, mip-NeRF 360, and MVImgNet, show that CaesarNeRF delivers state-of-the-art performance across varying numbers of reference views, proving effective even with a single reference image. \blfootnote{$^*$Equal contribution.\qquad \qquad $^\dagger$Corresponding author.} \blfootnote{\ \ This work was done when Haidong Zhu was an intern at Microsoft.}